HusseinMorsy/sohbet/README.md

 # Sohbet

 Sohbet is a simple meeting and collaboration web application for software projects.
+The name "Sohbet" is turkish and means conversation.
 The development is still at the beginning.
 The web application should have at least the following features: